 - It is one of the great ironies of our time that the very companies that have profited from the carbon economy, the collateral damage of which includes the significant melting now occurring in the Arctic, are now looking to the Arctic as the next great frontier for oil and gas drilling.

-- At the end of 2016 both US President Obama and Canadian Prime Minister Trudeau announced that they would be banning new offshore oil and gas leases in their countries’ Arctic waters.
-This marks a vital step towards protection of this fragile environment.
+- Despite an announcement at the end of 2016 by former US President Obama and Canadian Prime Minister Trudeau to ban new offshore oil and gas leases in their countries’ Arctic waters, in 2018 US President Trump overturned this commitment and re-opened US Arctic waters to oil drilling, posing a huge threat to this fragile environment.

 - The receding sea ice is opening up new fishing opportunities in the Arctic, and increasingly warmer waters are encouraging commercial fish stocks, such as cod, and industrial-scale fishing vessels to move northwards.